sebassem/myBlog/content/english/blogs/posts/AI-Portfolio-website.markdown

 - **Microsoft Foundry** for generating embeddings and LLM responses
 - **Azure Table Storage** for persistent rate limiting across container restarts
 - **Azure Key Vault** for storing different keys and secrets
-- **Caching & Rate Limiting** Response caching is handled via LiteLLM's built-in cache (in-memory by default, with an optional disk cache for persistence).
-Rate limiting protects the API from abuse.
+- **Caching** Response caching is handled via LiteLLM's built-in cache (in-memory by default, with an optional disk cache for persistence).
+I didn't use the Azure file share caching option which would provide better caching as it requires using the Storage Account Shared Access Key which I disabled for security reasons.
+- **Rate Limiting** Rate limiting is implemented using SlowAPI to protect the API from abuse.
 Custom fun messages are returned when users exceed their daily quota.
-I didn't use the Azure file share caching option which would provide better caching as it requires using the Storage Account Shared Access Key which I disabled for security reasons.

 ##### Two-Stage AI Pipeline
 The AI assistant uses a cost-efficient two-stage approach: